-Note: Only one of Computer Science 1103, 1171, 1205, 1207, 1209, 1213 or 2203 can be used towards satisfying graduation requirements.
 COMP 1205 - Introduction to Computing for Public Relations (3 credits) 2 hours lecture, 1 hour tutorial, 1 hour lab This course is designed to develop the knowledge and skills required to be a proficient user of applications relevant to the public relations field.
 It focuses on effective use of the Internet, file management, word processing skills, and spreadsheet design.
 Publishing and web design tools are also introduced.
 Note: Credit will be allowed for only one of Computer Science 1205, 1207, 1209, 1213 and 2203.
-COMP 1207 - Introduction to Computing for Small Business and Entrepreneurship (3 credits - TG) 2 hours lecture, 2 hours lab This course is an introduction to computers and to the use of presentation software, word processors and spreadsheets in small business applications.
+COMP 1207 - Introduction to Computing for Small Business and Entrepreneurship (3 credits) 2 hours lecture, 2 hours lab This course is an introduction to computers and to the use of presentation software, word processors and spreadsheets in small business applications.
 Students will be introduced to social and organizational issues arising from the use of information technology and to the use of the Internet and public databases for marketing research.
 Note: Credit will be allowed for only one of Computer Science 1205, 1207, 1209, 1213 and 2203.
-COMP 1209 - Introduction to Computing for Applied Degrees (3 credits - TG) 2 hours lecture, 2 hours lab This course develops the knowledge and skills required to be a proficient user of fundamental computer applications.
+COMP 1209 - Introduction to Computing for Applied Degrees (3 credits) 2 hours lecture, 2 hours lab This course develops the knowledge and skills required to be a proficient user of fundamental computer applications.
 Students will learn how to effectively use some of the following computer applications: word processors, spreadsheets, databases, presentation programs and the Internet.
 Note: Credit will be allowed for only one of Computer Science 1205, 1207, 1209, 1213 and 2203.
 COMP 1370 - Introduction to Internet Development (3 credits) 2 hours lecture, 2 hours lab This course lays the groundwork for effective creation of Internet documents and sites.
 Students will acquire an in-depth understanding of HTML and an introduction to Cascading Style Sheets Students will explore strategies for readability and interactivity.
 Note: Credit will be allowed for only one of Computer Science 1274, 1370 or 1371.
-COMP 1501 - Programming I: Introduction to Problem Solving and Programming (3 credits - TG) 3 hours lecture, 1 hour tutorial, 1 hour lab This course provides an introduction to problem solving in the context of computer programming.
+COMP 1501 - Programming I: Introduction to Problem Solving and Programming (3 credits) 3 hours lecture, 1 hour tutorial, 1 hour lab This course provides an introduction to problem solving in the context of computer programming.
 The problem solving process is explored in depth, with a focus on applying the key steps in a variety of situations.
 The course emphasizes the design of fundamental algorithmic solutions and the implementation of those solutions in a visual development environment.
 Pre-existing modular building blocks for objects and methods form the basis for program implementation.
-Note: Only one of Computer Science 1001 and 1501 can be used to satisfy program requirements.
-COMP 1502 - Programming II: Object Oriented Programming (3 credits - TG) 3 hours lecture, 1 hour tutorial, 1 hour lab The concepts and practices essential to programming within an objectoriented environment are studied.
+Note: Only one of Computer Science 1001, 1501 or 2001 can be used to satisfy program requirements.
+COMP 1502 - Programming II: Object Oriented Programming (3 credits) 3 hours lecture, 1 hour tutorial, 1 hour lab The concepts and practices essential to programming within an objectoriented environment are studied.
 The course also encompasses the key facets of designing a modular solution, developing and executing a test plan and debugging in a systematic manner.
 Exception handling is also covered.
-Prerequisite: Computer Science 1501 or 2511 with a minimum grade of "C-".
-COMP 1615 - Introduction to Programming (formerly COMP 2215) (3 credits - TG) 3 hours lecture, 1 hour tutorial Introduction to algorithm design and implementation using a structured programming language.
+Prerequisite: Computer Science 1501 or 2511 with a minimum grade of C-.
+COMP 1615 - Introduction to Programming (formerly COMP 2215) (3 credits) 3 hours lecture, 1 hour tutorial Introduction to algorithm design and implementation using a structured programming language.
 Discussion of, and practice with, elementary programming techniques with emphasis on good style.